Fire stopping

 Fire protection of air ducts and cable trays

-The ventilation ducts made of sheet steel do not meet the fire protection requirements by themselves, because they easily heat up and deform in the event of a fire, and therefore the protection of the fire zones cannot be ensured either.
+TThe ventilation ducts made of steel sheets do not meet the fire protection requirements by themselves, because they easily heat up and deform in the event of a fire, and therefore the protection of the fire zones cannot be ensured either.
 However, these ducts can be protected with a certified fire protection covering, but the ventilation duct can also be formed as an independent air duct from fire protection construction boards that are also certified.

 Cable trays can be covered with certified fire protection boards if the requirement is to protect the penetrating cables against fire.